- To be familiar with different kinds of software and the purposes behind them

 |Prospero||Interlibrary Loan Software|

-In the learning activities, you will get the opportunity to play with Koha without having to install any software, or do anything more than go to a website.
-For every other system, you would have to work somewhere to get experience with an ILS, but with OSS some places will make example sites available for experimentation and learning.
+In the learning activities, you will get the opportunity to play with Koha without having to install any software or do anything more than go to a website.
+For every other system, you would have to work somewhere to get experience with an ILS, but with OSS, some organizations will make example sites available for experimentation and learning.

 For every website you visit, someone has had to work to make it look the way it does.
 There was programming involved in how the site functions.
 How comfortable did you feel with the top of the stack technologies?
 Are you curious about doing more or are you glad the interactions between the different levels are seamless?

-In this chapter, we went through a whole stack of software from the very bottom to the top.
-Technologies you were probably not familiar with, and technologies you probably use every day without realizing it.
+In this chapter, we went through a whole stack of software from the very bottom to the top, varying from technologies you may not have been familiar with to technologies you may use every day without realizing it.

 Links to External Resources